 In simplest form, Elysium Health researches, sells, and distributes supplements.
 Currently, Elysium Health only sells one supplement – Basis.

-Elysium Health aims to place all of its upcoming products through full-fledged clinical trials overseen by the United States Food and Drug Administration, one of the most rigorous for overseeing clinical trials in the entire world.
+Elysium Health aims to place all of its upcoming products through full-pledged clinical trials overseen by the United States Food and Drug Administration, one of the most rigorous for overseeing clinical trials in the entire world.
 As a result, the company is not able to release as many supplements as some of its competitors.

 Elysium Health currently is in the initial steps of pre-clinical programs for cellular, muscle, and stem cell health, along with products to help the microbiome.
 Elysium Health is also on the precipice of entering the clinical phase for cognitive health, skin therapeutics, and skin health products.